Embattled DNC asks all staffers for resignation letters

 It's a whirlwind job that took Perez from being feted at a donor conference at the Mandarin Oriental in Washington Thursday night to playing Solitaire on his iPhone in row 31 on a Delta flight to Detroit shortly after dawn the next morning.

-The DNC will embark on a national search to fill key party positions, overseen by the 30-odd members transition advisory committee.
+The DNC will embark on a national search to fill key party positions, overseen by the 30-odd members of the transition advisory committee.

-The committee, whose members were told they are not eligible for DNC jobs, is also reviewing the DNC's contracts with vendors and consultants, a source of complaints from many Democrats.
+The committee is also reviewing the DNC's contracts with outside vendors and consultants, a source of complaints from many Democrats.

-Progressives criticized the transition committee's initial makeup, leading the DNC add several more members from the left's ranks.
+Progressives also criticized the transition committee's initial makeup, leading the DNC to add several more members from the left's ranks.

 Earlier this month, Perez held a meeting to discuss the issue with Senate Minority Leader Chuck Schumer and Sanders, both of whom supported Rep. Keith Ellison in the DNC chair race.